uiua-lang/uiua/site/text/tutorial/Introduction.md

 Click the link to the next section to get started!

-`kala default` By the way, this is Kala!
+`kala default flip` By the way, this is Kala!
 She will appear from time to time in this tutorial to react to code samples.
 She is Uiua's official mascot!